 All pets should be de-wormed, vaccinated and neutered.
 Vaccination protects your pet from getting certain diseases.
 Neutering prevents your pet from reproducing and also from getting certain cancers later in life.
 Seek advice from your vet for optimum healthcare for your pet.
 If your pet appears to be ill, take him/her to the vet immediately for proper medical treatment and advice.
 Your quick action may save his/her life.

 Let your dog wear a collar which has your name and contact details.
 This will help in case your dog gets lost.
-Do not let your cats wear collars because it may cause entanglement and strangulation as cats have a tendency to jump.
-Always keep an updated photo of your pets.
+Collars on cats should be used with caution because it may cause entanglement and strangulation as cats have a tendency to jump (detachable collars are safer).
+Always keep updated photos of your pets.
 In case they are lost, distribute flyers, use the internet to send out an alert or locate them at the pound or shelter.
 If your pet is lost, do not delay – send out an alert immediately.
 The faster you act, the higher the chances would be of bringing them back safely.

 Time, Commitment and Love